memelang-net/spec/readme.md

 ## Variables

-Variables backwards reference *key* names (string) or *values* (int, float, string) from prior pairs in the query.
-Variables *cannot* be conventionally assigned.
+Queries are read strictly left-to-right.
+Variables back-reference prior query pairs' *key* names (string) or *values* (int, float, string).
+Variables *cannot* be assigned.
 Variables *cannot* refer to forward pairs or backward implicit pairs.
 Variables *cannot* be inside quotes.
 All variables persist until a semicolon.

 * `@v` *value* from one pair back
 * `@k` *key* name from one pair back